shtht24/vue3-notelist-spa/README.md

 # vue3-spa-note-app

 Simple NoteList SPA.
-Vue 3/TS/Bootstrap
+Vue 3 + TS
+Bootstrap + custom container wrappers

+"Virtual API" is realized with reactive storage from vue and resets to default with every page refresh

 ## Config